Club weekend away

 Pace-judging & Freewheeling Contest

-Eleven cyclists took part, and congratulations must go especially to Daz who won both parts of the contest, and therefore was the overall winner on his first attempt!
-The photo shows organiser Dan having just presented Daz with his winner’s prize.
+Congratulations to Daz who won both parts of the contest, and therefore was the overall winner on his first attempt!

 Weekend away in Lacock